Maria Teresa of Savoy, Duchess of Parma

 Tenuta Maria Teresa (Villa Maria Teresa); Credit – Di Sailko – Opera propria, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=63147242

-Maria Teresa’s final residence was the Tenuta Maria Teresa (Villa Maria Teresa) – link in Italian) which was built for her by the Italian architect by Lorenzo Nottolini in San Martino, Vignale in the hills, just north of Lucca in Italy.
+Maria Teresa’s final residence was the Tenuta Maria Teresa (Villa Maria Teresa) – link in Italian), built for her by the Italian architect by Lorenzo Nottolini in San Martino, Vignale in the hills, just north of Lucca in Italy.
 It is still called Tenuta Maria Teresa in her honor and is now a winery.
 There Maria Teresa led a very secluded life.
 She never left the villa and her only visitors were her confessor and the administrator of the property.
 The local citizens gave her the nickname “sepolta viva” (buried alive).
 During the last years of her life, Maria Teresa suffered from progressive atherosclerosis of the cerebral blood vessels.

 Chapel of the Dominican Order at the Verano Cemetery in Rome; Credit – By Fczarnowski – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=29347833